The Carolina Hurricanes are your 2026 Stanley Cup Champions!

 Pool History

-This pool has been running since 2001, bringing together hockey fans from across Canada for 24 years of playoff excitement (with off years in 2005 for the NHL lockout and 2020 for COVID-19)!
+This pool has been running since 2001, bringing together hockey fans from across Canada for 26 years (with off years in 2005 for the NHL lockout and 2020 for COVID-19)!

 🏆 All-time Pool Money Leaders